|(18.16.12) 11722 Northlight 85 ((9.03|

 Calculating the longest and second longest “seasons”

 The Earth Epic Calendar, as well as parts of eastern Asia and medieval northern Europe, (especially with the Celts and Norse) use a Solar timing method based on exposure to the sun, and the beginning of each season is at what Westerners refer to as the “cross-quarters.”
 This puts the solstices and equinoxes in the middle of the season.
-In Ireland, these seasons are still widely celebrated, with winter starting November 1, spring starting February 1 summer starting May 1 and autumn starting August 1 (As it turns out, these are about a week before the Sun enters 15˚ Scorpio, 15˚ Aquarius, 15˚ Taurus and 15˚ Leo.)
 The Chinese New Year and the Solar Terms are based on the same methods, though calculating the Chinese New Year is a little bit more complicated.
 In Ireland, there’s no evidence that the ancient Celts actually ever calculated the cross-quarters, but each of their historical “fire festivals” are about a week before the cross-quarters.

-So, while people are free to decide on their own what constitutes a season, the Earth Epic Calendar uses the Solar timing of the seasons, and will calculate the actual days between 15˚ Scorpio, 15˚ Aquarius, 15˚ Taurus and 15˚ Leo.
+So, while people are free to decide on their own what constitutes a season, the Earth Epic Calendar uses the Solar timing of the seasons.
 To do this accurately, I use the Swiss Ephemeris, which calculates the planetary positions between 5000 BCE and 3999 CE (4701 EE and 13699 EE).
 Based on this, the Irish-Asian summer, which is roughly the same as Northlight, is the longest season, and the Irish-Asian autumn,which is roughly the same as Westcrossing, is the second longest season.
 So the 365th day of the year is added to the end of Northlight, and the 366th day of the year is added to Westrcrossing.

 Why don’t I just specify Northlight and Westcrossing as the quarters with the leap days instead of referencing “the longest season” and the “second longest season”?
 Because the longest and second longest seasons are always changing.
 Back in 1689 CE (11389 EE) the crossquarter autumn surpassed the crossquarter spring as the second longest season of the year.
 Back in 1952 BCE (7749 EE), maybe a century or so before the reported birth of Abraham, the crossquarter summer surpassed the cross-quarter spring as the longest season of the year.
 Some time after 4000 CE (13700 EE), the crossquarter autumn will surpass the crossquarter summer as the longest season of the year.
 The chart above shows how the Earth’s elliptical orbit relates to the seasons, though in this case it’s the equinox/solstice seasons.